-The nine coal producers of the Upper Hunter, through the Upper Hunter Mining Dialogue have agreed to this set of principles and commitments with regard to final and temporary rehabilitation.
-The Principles and Commitments have been developed with advice and guidance from the UHMD Joint Working Group - Land Management which is a stakeholder and industry group.
+The nine coal producing companies of the Upper Hunter, through the Upper Hunter Mining Dialogue (the Dialogue), have agreed to this set of principles and commitments regarding final and temporary rehabilitation.
+The Rehabilitation Principles and Commitments have been developed with advice and guidance from the Dialogue's Joint Environment Working Group, which comprises industry, local and state government, interest groups, and community stakeholders.

-The Upper Hunter Mining Dialogue has two five-year goals with regard to land management:
+The Upper Hunter Mining Dialogue has two goals regarding land management: